Tennis-Canada stun holders France as Billie Jean King Cup finals kick off

 Australia are the third team in Group B.

-In the evening session, hosts Czech Republic, who have won the title six times since 2011, begin their campaign against Group D rivals Germany while Spain meet Slovakia in Group C.
+In the evening session, hosts Czech Republic, who have won the title six times since 2011, claimed a tough 2-1 win over Group D rivals Germany, with Lucie Hradecka and Katerina Siniakova combining to clinch the decisive doubles rubber.

+Spain also had to battle to beat Group C rivals Slovakia, with Carla Suarez Navarro and Sara Sorribes Tormo fighting off Viktoria Kuzmova and Tereza Mihalikova in the doubles to claim the tie 2-1.

 ((sudipto.ganguly@thomsonreuters.com; +91 22 6841 4383; Twitter: @Sudipto_Reuters;))